WELCOME TO SNAKE VS CRANE.

 Feedback helps makes this site better, so please tell me what you think in the comments or at firstname.lastname@example.org.

-PS In late 2019, I decided to begin studying some other systems to enlarge my understanding.
-My plan is to continue to post on Wing Chun (I have over a decade of notes and other resources to draw upon), finsih writing my book Wing Chun Mind (see sidebar) but also to begin sharing what I learn as I enlarge upon my understanding.
+My current plan is to continue to post on Wing Chun (I have over a decade of notes and other resources to draw upon) and finish writing my book Wing Chun Mind (see sidebar on right) while also sharing what I learn as I enlarge upon my understanding by studying more “internal” arts like Chen Pan Ling Tai Chi and I Liq Chuan.